 The decline in competitive elections for Congress is a familiar story.
-The data has been collected elsewhere.37 One striking point is enough to convey the picture: normally, the election after the Census and redistricting is the most competitive, as everyone scrambles to win in newly configured districts.
-But in the wake of the most recent Census and redistricting, the 2002 elections were instead less competitive, by almost any measure, than the routine, average election over the previous three decades, let alone than after the previous three rounds of redistricting.38 The 2002 and 2004 elections were the least competitive in post-war history.39 To show how recent these changes are from 1970-2004, the average number of House seats that changed parties was 14.5; but from 1996-2004, it was just 4 seats.
-40 The 2006 and 2008 elections were a departure from this story, with Democrats managing to pick up 31 and 21 seats respectively, but whether they reflect the traditional experience of a midterm election during an unpopular war and then an imploding economy, or a more generalizable change, remains to be seen.41
+The data has been collected elsewhere.55 One striking point is enough to convey the picture: normally, the election after the Census and redistricting is the most competitive, as everyone scrambles to win in newly configured districts.
+But in the wake of the most recent Census and redistricting, the 2002 elections were instead less competitive, by almost any measure, than the routine, average election over the previous three decades, let alone than after the previous three rounds of redistricting.56 The 2002 and 2004 elections were the least competitive in post-war history.57 To show how recent these changes are from 1970-2004, the average number of House seats that changed parties was 14.5; but from 1996-2004, it was just 4 seats.58 The 2006 and 2008 elections were a departure from this story, because they reflected the nationalization of House elections, as voters dissatisfied with the war in Iraq, an imploding financial system, and President Bush took those concerns out on House Republicans, which requirements such as majority-minority districts may exacerbate polarization.") ...